580+ 5-Star ReviewsWhatsApp

 We would recommend against this unless your exam date is fixed and unavoidable.
 Two weeks of preparation can still move your score meaningfully, but significant improvement requires more time than this.
 In this situation, focus entirely on your weakest section and SJT, use every official mock available, and review every wrong answer without exception.

-Key Takeaway: 6–8 weeks is the sweet spot for most students.
-If you have less time, use it as effectively as possible - but if you can choose your exam date, choose one that gives you at least 6 weeks of structured preparation.
+Key Takeaway: 6 to 8 weeks is the sweet spot for most students, and the 4-week plan makes the most of less.
+If you can choose your exam date, choose one that gives you as much structured preparation as you can realistically sustain.

 Ultimate Package